 The tiny vaquita porpoise is the world’s most endangered marine mammal.
 Its numbers are decreasing with fewer than 19 remaining.
 Vaquitas die from entanglement in illegal gillnets which are intended to catch totoaba, in a lucrative illegal fishery that serves an illegal trade of swim bladders to China.
-Gillnet use has been banned in legal fisheries for shrimp and finfish, which are primarily oriented to markets in the United States.
+Gillnet use has also been banned in legal fisheries for shrimp and finfish, which are primarily oriented to markets in the United States.

 The tiny vaquita porpoise is the world’s smallest and most endangered cetacean species.
 This species split from its closest taxonomic relatives 4.8 million years ago and is now endemic to a small range (4,000 km2) in the turbid waters of the northern Gulf of California, Mexico.
 The vaquita is now on the brink of extinction with fewer than 19 remaining as of summer 2018.
 Recent acoustic surveys in Fall 2020 indicate the continued presence of vaquitas.
 Analysis of the 2011 to 2018 Acoustic Monitoring Program data combined with visual observations in 2017 and 2018 showed an estimated average annual rate of decline of 33%, corresponding to a population decline of 98.6% over this period.
-Ten dead vaquitas have been found between March 2016 and March 2019 with cause of death directly attributed to gillnets for eight of these.
+Eleven dead vaquitas have been found between March 2016 and March 2020 with cause of death directly attributed to gillnets for eight of these.